2020 ACT Training Awards - Frequently asked questions

 Each category for the ACT Training Awards has different eligibility criteria.
 The criteria for each category can be found in the nomination guides:

-Nominations for the 2019 ACT Training Awards open at 9am on Monday 4 March 2019 and will close at 5pm on Thursday 16 May 2019.
+Nominations for the 2020 ACT Training Awards are now open and will close at 5:00pm on Thursday 28 May 2020.

-Read our 'tips for preparing an application' in the nomination guides:
+Read our 'tips for preparing an nomination' in the nomination guides:

-Applicants in all categories may reapply for the same or other award categories in subsequent years provided they meet the eligibility requirements.
+Nominees in all categories may re-nominate for the same or other award categories in subsequent years provided they meet the eligibility requirements.

-Individuals can only apply for one ACT Training Award category per year and must not nominate for another state or territory’s training awards in the same nominating year.
+Individuals can only nominate for one ACT Training Award category per year and must not nominate for another state or territory’s training awards in the same nominating year.

-Organisations may apply for more than one category provided they meet the eligibility criteria and clearly differentiate the information in their applications between each category.
-Separate applications must be submitted for each category an organisation intends to apply for.
+Organisations may nominate for more than one category provided they meet the eligibility criteria and clearly differentiate the information in their nominations between each category.
+Separate nominations must be submitted for each category an organisation intends to nominate for.

 There are 3 judges on each panel.
 Where possible, each panel will be made up of: